coder-mano/Shi-Tomasi-Corner-Detector/README.md

 ## Theoretical overview

+Corner Detection is the fundamental feature for Vision Algorithms.
+In this paper we will introduce the evolution of the Shi-Tomasi Corner Detection, based on former Harris corner detector.

 “Shi-Tomasi Corner Detection was published by J.Shi and C.Tomasi in their paper ‘Good Features to Track‘ in 1994.”[1]
 The Shi-Tomasi corner detector is based entirely on the Harris corner detector, with the only variation in the corner scoring function.

-Thanks to one slight variation in a selection criteria made this detector much better than Harris corner detector.
-If Harris corner detector will fall the Shi tomashi will handle that.
-Shi Tomasi will make a little change from the original Harris corner detector.
+One slight variation in a selection criteria made this detector much accurate than Harris corner detector.
+If Harris corner detector fails with calculation, the Shi tomashi will take it over and make a little change.

-**The change -**
-“The Harris corner detector has a corner selection criteria.
-The score is calculated for each pixel, and if the score is above a certain value, the pixel is marked as a corner.
+Original Harris corner detector has a corner selection criteria, which means that the score is calculated for each pixel.
+“If the score is above a certain value, the pixel is marked as a corner.
 The score is calculated using two eigenvalues.
 That is, you gave the two eigenvalues to a function.
 The function manipulates them, and gave back a score.”[1]

 The scoring function in the Harris Corner Detector was given by:
 <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{150}&space;\fn_phv&space;R=\lambda_{1}&space;*&space;\lambda_{2}&space;-&space;k(\lambda_{1}&space;&plus;&space;\lambda_{2})^{2}" title="R=\lambda_{1} * \lambda_{2} - k(\lambda_{1} + \lambda_{2})^{2}" align="center" />